 Five are currently up for adoption -- about twice as many as the number of Chihuahuas usually available, Wilson said.
 Sidie added someone recently surrendered a pregnant one and he's caring for the mother and her puppies.

 Though no one claimed the little brown Chihuahua in Vallejo, humane society staff fell in love with her, named her Athena and she's on her way to better health and a new home.
 A special fund has been set up to raise some $1,300 for her surgeries.

 The county animal shelter has even more Chihuahuas.

-Between 20 and 25 are now being cared for at the Solano County Animal Care Services
+Between 20 and 25 are now being cared for at the Solano County Animal Care Services in Fairfield.

 County animal shelter manager Ron Whitfield said Chihuahuas are a fad and many buy them on impulse, but some pet owners don't understand or can't handle their temperament.

 "They don't understand that a lot of small dogs can feel threatened very easily because of their size.
 If they are not handled properly, they will bite," Whitfield said.

 Abandoned Chihuahuas brought to the county shelter go through a lengthy evaluation.
 If they bite or display other anti-social behavior, they likely will be euthanized, Whitfield said.

 He's quick to point out that not all Chihuahuas bite, and many are adopted.